UIUCLibrary/ea-pdf/README.md

 # Email2Pdf

-Code for Creating Email Archives Conforming to the EA-PDF (PDF/mail) Specification
+## Code for Creating Email Archives Conforming to the EA-PDF (PDF/mail) Specification

+The source code can be found in GitHub, https://github.com/UIUCLibrary/ea-pdf/, and is licensed under the University of Illinois/NCSA Open Source License found in the LICENSE.md.

 This solution contains projects used to transform email files (currently EML or MBOX) into archival PDF files that conform to the EA-PDF specification as output.
 The [EA-PDF specification](https://pdfa.org/resource/ea-pdf/) (not yet published) describes standard